 Water Temperature: | 78° to 82°F |

 Glowlight Tetra has an orange-red body with a dark brownish green, black adipose fin.
-To keep the Glowlight Tetra healthy and happy, you should provide them with lots of plants and driftwood within their 10-gallon fish tank.
+To keep the Glowlight Tetra healthy and happy, you should provide them lots of plants and driftwood within their 10-gallon fish tank.

 In the wild, Glowlight Tetra feeds on insects, shrimp, worms, and other types of seafood.